Focus on American Pioneers with These Clever Hands-On Activities

 There are a whole bunch of different flavors you can use.

 While you’re studying the journey west, have your teen pretend they were there, along the trail, with the pioneers.
 Have them create a personal journal to record their life and experience.

 Play Some Games

-Get outside with your older kids and play hopscotch, have a three legged race, challenge each other in a ring toss, or a try your hand at clothespin drop.
+Get outside with your older kids and play hopscotch, have a three-legged race, challenge each other in a ring toss, or try your hand at clothespin drop.

 Ultimate American Pioneers Notebooking Unit

 Use our beautiful notebooking unit to direct your learning about this time period or use it to keep everything in one neat place.

 What is your favorite hands-on history activity for studying about the American Pioneers?